LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-(2) Second request is sent to Publish the selected text of the button, again in conjunction with its metadata:
+The Second request is sent to Publish the selected text of the button, again in conjunction with its metadata:

 ```json
 {